 The expanding demands placed on today’s architects require training beyond the limits of a strictly professional curriculum.
 Drury graduates are well prepared to meet these challenges with an education that is not only professionally rigorous and technically sound but also broadened and enriched by the foundation of a top-caliber liberal-arts curriculum.
 Our graduates think critically and creatively, communicate clearly and effectively, and empathize with their clients and the communities they represent.

 The Drury Architecture program’s difference begins with its unique setting—a small liberal arts university committed to preparing students to think outside the limits of their particular discipline.
 Minors and double-majors are common and encouraged.
 Students have close one-on-one working relationships with faculty—facilitated by a student/faculty ratio below 14 to 1.
 For many graduates, these relationships lead to long-term and meaningful professional and personal mentorship.

 In addition, the Drury Architecture curriculum extends beyond the design studio:

-- All Drury Architecture graduates study abroad for a minimum of five weeks, and most spend a full semester living and studying at the Drury Center in Greece, located on the picturesque island of Aegina.
+- All Drury Architecture graduates study abroad.
 This exposes students not only to great architectural works and settings but also fosters a broad cultural awareness that is essential for professionals and leaders.